n-bs-p/dark-cyberchef/README.md

 # dark-cyberchef
 This is a Dockerfile to create a lightweight cyberchef container with a default solarized dark theme :)

-This is regularly build and deployed on Google Cloud here: https://dark-cyberchef-lxapdonpma-nw.a.run.app
+This is regularly built and deployed on Google Cloud here: https://dark-cyberchef-lxapdonpma-nw.a.run.app The build runs once a month, in addition to whenever there are any commits to this repo.

 ```mermaid
 flowchart LR
 B1[GCP Scheduler] ==> Dockerfile